-Going into 2022, it’s imperative that banking gets to know Gen Z (born between about 1996 and 2010) much better than they do now.
+It’s imperative that banking gets to know Gen Z (born between about 1996 and 2010) much better than they do now.
 Student Beans, a student loyalty network, estimates that this upcoming generation has a spending power of at least $44 billion.
-Furthermore, there’s a long runway; the spending power for members of Gen Z has a potential horizon of $60 trillion once they and Millennials inherit parental wealth, estimates Niamh Cunningham — COO at Rival Technologies.
+Furthermore, there’s a long runway; the spending power for members of Gen Z has a potential horizon of $60 trillion once they and Millennials inherit parental wealth, estimates Niamh Cunningham, COO at Rival Technologies.
 Cunningham spoke during a webinar on Gen Z hosted by MX.

 By now, everyone knows that Gen Z are digital natives with an affinity for socially aware brands.
 They depend on their social media presence unlike any previous generation.
 The banking industry first recognized — and sought out — the oldest members of Gen Z in 2018 and 2019 as they began to peek around the corner of adulthood.

-But banking can’t assume that pre-Covid Gen Z is going to look like the same generational group now entering the industry in 2022.
+But banking can’t assume that Gen Z is going to be the same as it did pre-COVID.
 Covid-19 did help this generation establish their financial independence, but it also permanently rocked their boat as the first real financial challenge of their lifetimes.

 “They’re just in a very different spot financially than their parents were in the previous generations.
-Their view of the world is a lot different,” Ryan Hollister explains.
+Their view of the world is a lot different,” senior director of engineering at Q2 Ryan Hollister explains in the webinar.
 “Simply offering them checking accounts and loan products is not necessarily meeting their needs.”